Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: More Details on the Theory

-\end{proposition} The proofs for Proposition~\ref{prop:stalling} and Proposition~\ref{prop:entry-global} are given in Appendix~\ref{proof:stalling} and Appendix~\ref{proof:entry-global}, respectively.
-This gives an explicit upper bound on the time to enter the trap: without checking belief errors accumulate, hitting BTR occurs inevitably and fairly quickly once belief updates deteriorate.
+\end{proposition} Here $\Delta_1:=\Psi_1-\Psi_1^\star$.
+The proofs for Proposition~\ref{prop:stalling} and Proposition~\ref{prop:entry-global} are given in Appendix~\ref{proof:stalling} and Appendix~\ref{proof:entry-global}, respectively.
+This yields an explicit upper bound on the time to enter the trap: without corrective mechanisms, belief errors accumulate, so entering BTR becomes inevitable and can occur quickly once belief updates deteriorate.